eedu77386/odin-recipes/README.md

-# odin-recipes
-# Showcase how to utilize lists
+# odin-recipes.
+Showcase how to utilize lists